Raiet-Bekirov/HPDM172_assignment/database_creation_steps.md

-This markdown file details the steps any MySQL user can follow to create their own version of our database, `hospitals_db`.
+This markdown file details the steps any MySQL user can follow to create their own version of our database.

 # Option 1: Create the database from scratch and import data from files